hbvj99/hbvj99.github.io/_posts/2020/2020-04-03-working-full-time-remotely-pros-cons.md

 In spite of working with the right tools, there is a high chance that you will miss something in the team meetings if you don't ask questions.
 Having friends, helpful people is also important if you got stuck somewhere - they are the one to help you.
 You are constantly talking with new peoples when video conferencing, and you need to understand them quickly and brushing English skills is important, listening podcasts, reading books helps a lot.
 Let's be honest here, we sometimes don't understand and get nervous when dealing with clients.

-> The ability to redirect the same question to another team member that he/she could answer, that's the skill we need to master.
+> The ability to precisely redirect the same queries to other team member that he/she could definately answer, that's the skill we need to master.

 Learning new things is very important, as you practise there is a chance that you will make mistakes, a lot sometimes.
 Open to the criticism and improvements are extremely essential, this is the reason you need to work as an open-minded person - your team will like you more.